KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

         This MUST match the definition in your Arduino Sketch.
         Otherwise programming fails.

+        The IDs need to be provided as unsigned integer values.

-        Manufacturer ID = Your individual vendor ID.
-        Device ID = An ID for your device.
-        Revision = typically "001".
+        Manufacturer ID = Your individual vendor ID (uint16) Device ID = An ID for your device (uint8) Revision = typically "1" (uint8)
                     You might use
-                        000 for developing-phase,
+                        0 for developing-phase,
-                        001 for first release and
+                        1 for first release and
-                        002...255 of every change which breaks compatibility.
+                        2...255 of every change which breaks compatibility.
     -->
     <Device ManufacturerId="12345" DeviceId="123" Revision="123">